• Skip to primary navigation

 Frozen Yogurt Bark with Berries and Granola flatlay.

-Frozen Yogurt Bark with Berries and Granola is made with vanilla greek yogurt, sweet berries, and your choice of crunchy granola and nuts.
+Frozen Yogurt Bark with Berries and Granola is made with vanilla Greek yogurt, sweet berries, and your choice of crunchy granola and nuts.
 Just keep a bag of yogurt bark in the freezer to reach for whenever you crave a sweet and refreshing snack or a healthy dessert.

 Whenever I make yogurt bark, I opt for Two Good Vanilla Greek Yogurt because of its delicious taste and inspiring mission to fight food insecurity and food waste.
 For every Two Good yogurt purchased, an equal amount of food goes to someone in need by partnering with City Harvest and We Don’t Waste food rescue organizations*.